Rob Grill

-Robert Frank Grill (November 30, 1943 – July 11, 2011) was an American singer, songwriter and bass guitarist, best known as lead singer and bassist of the rock and roll group The Grass Roots.
+Robert Frank Grill (November 30, 1943 – July 11, 2011) was an American musician and songwriter, best known as lead singer and bassist of the rock and roll group The Grass Roots.
 Though not a founding member, Grill was the longest-serving member of the band prior to his death in 2011.

 Career

 Grill was a native of Hollywood, California, where he attended Hollywood High School.
 Soon after graduation, he began working at American Recording Studios with musician friends Cory Wells and John Kay (who later formed Three Dog Night and Steppenwolf, respectively).

 Grill was asked to join The Grass Roots, which grew out of a project originating from Dunhill Records owned by Lou Adler.
 Writers/producers P.F.
 Sloan and Steve Barri (The Mamas & the Papas, Tommy Roe, Four Tops and Dusty Springfield) were asked by Dunhill to write songs that would capitalize on the growing interest in the folk-rock movement.
 After their song “Where Were You When I Needed You” — recorded as a demo with P.F.
 Sloan as lead singer — was released under the name “The Grass Roots” and received airplay in the San Francisco Bay Area, Dunhill searched for a band to become The Grass Roots.
 After the first group they chose departed, a Los Angeles band composed of Creed Bratton, Rick Coonce, Warren Entner, and Kenny Fukomoto was recruited to become The Grass Roots.

 When Fukumoto was drafted into the army, Grill was brought in as his replacement.
 With Grill as lead singer, they recorded another version of "Where Were You When I Needed You" and he became the band’s longest serving member, appearing with them for more than four decades.
 Grill went on to produce and manage the band and became owner of The Grass Roots name.